To the Editor,

 The estimate size of the neck of the pseudoaneurysm was 8 mm.
 There are no protocols with criteria on how to choose the most suitable occluder device for the management of aortic pseudoaneurysms.
 However, it was thought that the ones used for the closure of atrial septal defects are designed to be implanted into low-pressure cavities, which means that the tissue of the device probably cannot stop high-pressure flows.
 Also, in the devices used to close atrial septal defects both discs are asymmetric in size, which would result in the implantation of the largest disc into the pseudoaneurysm, which could damage the wall of the sac.
 Therefore an 8 mm Amplatzer VSD Muscular occluder (Abbott, United States) with 2 discs of the same size was used.

 The procedure was fluoroscopy and angiography guided.
 Because of the situation of the aortic pseudoaneurysm—similar to the location of anastomosis of right coronary artery grafts—the delivery sheath used was an 8-Fr Launcher JR4 guide catheter (0.090 in internal lumen) (Medtronic Launcher, United States) as it was the most suitable one to place it as coaxially as possible to the neck of the pseudoaneurysm.
 Using a standard 0.035 in guidewire via right femoral access the catheter was advanced towards the ascending aorta effortlessly.
 After a slight clockwise rotation, it entered directly into the pseudoaneurysm through the neck.
 No support guidewire was required (figure 2B).
 Afterwards, an Amplatzer VSD Muscular occluder device was implanted, 1 disc was placed inside the pseudoaneurysm and the other inside the aortic wall.
 The control angiography performed immediately after the implant showed no significant residual shunt (figure 2C).
 No periprocedural complications were reported and the patient was discharged 48 hours later.
 The patient remained asymptomatic and the computed tomography scan confirmed that the aortic pseudoaneurysm remained stable at the 4-week follow-up (figure 2D).
 However, 6 months after remaining asymptomatic, the patient died of severe hemoptysis, probably due to aortic pseudoaneurysm recurrence.
+The patient expressed his consent for his case to be published, respecting his right to privacy and the protection of personal data.

 Although in our case the short-term outcomes were not satisfactory, the percutaneous closure of the aortic pseudoaneurysm with a combined technique of coils plus occluder device can be a valid therapeutic option for patients ineligible for surgery.
 That is so because it adds the coils prothrombotic effect to the entry flow reduction prompted by the occluder device.
 Further data are needed to determine whether this combined technique improves long-term survival compared to conservative treatment.